DjangoGirls/tutorial/next_chapters/README.md

 # Next chapters

-3. Django - why you even need a web framework?

-What is Django?
-Why it’s useful?
-What does it do?

 4. Start virtualenv, create django project - see files

 5. Models, views, urls - how it works together